CumulusNetworks/docs/content/cumulus-vx/Set-Up-VMs/Create-a-Two-Leaf,-Two-Spine-Topology.md

 product: Cumulus VX
 version: '3.7'
 ---
-The following sections describe how to configure network interfaces and FRRouting for a two-leaf and two-spine Cumulus VX network topology:
+After you have set up Cumulus VX on your preferred platform, you can follow these steps to configure network interfaces and FRRouting for a two-leaf and two-spine Cumulus VX network topology:

-- Two spine VMs that represent two spine (aggregation layer) switches on the network.
+- Two spine VMs represent the spine (aggregation layer) switches on the network
-- Two leaf VMs that represent two leaf (access layer) switches on the network.
+- Two leaf VMs represent the leaf (access layer) switches on the network

 {{< img src = "/images/cumulus-vx/network-topology.png" >}}